akkinoc/yaml-resource-bundle/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the [Apache License, Version 2.0].
+By contributing, you agree that your contributions will be licensed under the [Apache License, Version 2.0][license].

-[Apache License, Version 2.0]: LICENSE.txt